-Readers forget the opening statement and focus on that part alone calling the author too exacting when all he/she said was, "In my personal practice, the altar must always face East."
+Readers forget the opening statement and focus on that part alone calling the author too exacting when all they said was, "In my personal practice, the altar must always face East."
 What's wrong with that?
-It's exacting for the author, but he/she never said your practice absolutely had to be the same as theirs.
+It's exacting for the author, but they never said your practice absolutely had to be the same as theirs.

-The point is, even if a reader flinches at "exacting" words, they should remain open to the information that is presented.
+The point is, even if a reader flinches at "exacting" words, they should remain open to the information that's presented.
 Why waste a possibly great source of information just because of a couple words?